 The US requires a test just if you enter by air (no test if you enter by land).
 They too have an exemption for recent infections, but they require a positive test AND a letter from a health professional saying that you have recovered.

-Not very easy to find in Canada (apparently possible through private clinics; detailed post to come).
+Not very easy to find in Canada (we found a simple one; detailed post to come).
 And their exemption applies for a maximum of 90 days (and they have no minimum).

 Every country is different.